mir-dataset-loaders/mirdata/docs/source/example.rst

 With `mirdata`, the first thing you would do is to download the dataset.
 Depending on the availability of the audio files, `mirdata` may only show you an instruction about how to download the dataset.
-Fortunately, we can download Orchset dataset directly.
+Fortunately, we can download the ORCHSET dataset directly.

 .. code-block:: python
     :linenos:

     import mirdata.orchset
-    # Download the Orchset Dataset
+    # Download the ORCHSET Dataset
     mirdata.orchset.download()
     # Orchset_dataset_0.zip?download=1: 1.00B [03:05, 185s/B]